-Dentophobia, or dental anxiety, is the fear of dentists, which is a bit of misconception because it’s not the dentist but rather the dental procedures that most patients fear.
+Dentophobia, or dental anxiety, is the fear of dentists, which is a bit of a misconception because it’s not the dentist but rather the dental procedures that most patients fear.
 The fear of injections, noise from drilling, and pressure from the work being performed ignite anxiety in almost 10% of people.
 Dental anxiety is not uncommon, so you are not alone.

-At Lovett Dental, our office includes a team of highly trained specialty dental professionals.
+At Lovett Dental Gulfgate, our office includes a team of highly trained specialty dental professionals.
 You can trust us to review your treatment plan and get an idea of your dental experiences before we begin.
 We are proud to offer friendly, helpful, and courteous service that can help you relieve anxiety and begin a healthy oral care regimen.
 With sedation dentistry, your dentist can use tools such as nitrous oxide, IV sedation, or oral sedation to help you remain calm and relaxed throughout your dental procedure.

 Common Causes of Dental Anxiety